-As a personal project, I’m texing notes about my day-to-day studies for this.
+I’m texing notes for this.
 The motto is “slow and steady.”
-I’m not pruning these notes, they’re mainly for my own personal reference.
-They may serve well for something more intentional and comprehensive in the future.
+I’m writing these notes as I learn and I’m trying to not prune them.
+Maybe they will be useful for something more intentional and comprehensive in the future.